RAPID-Platform-Projects/Rapid-Docs/docs/Rapid/3-User Manual/explorer/Page Components/Gantt Component/how-to-save-undo-changes-to-a-gantt-chart/how-to-save-undo-changes-to-a-gantt-chart.md

-# How to Save / Undo changes to a Gantt Chart?
+# How to Save / Undo changes to a Gantt Chart

 You can make changes to the Gantt Chart.